TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 - check diffs (no more "available to TUG members"): make diff-land  # need to fix /tb directory name

-- assuming ok, scp landing files as above, ideally only the changed ones.
+- assuming ok, scp landing files as above, ideally only the changed ones: scp tbPREVNitem1.html ... $host:/home/httpd/html/TUGboat/tbVV-PREVN/

+- update the archived changed landing files in dir1.lndout/archive.tbPREVN: mv dir1.lndout/tbPREVitem1.html ... dir1.lndout/archive.tbPREVN/

+- let's not bother to update the archives in the other dir*, since the landing files are all that's actually being changed live.
+  Instead, remove the generated files so we'll be clean for next time: ls -lt dir*/tbPREV* # bbl/abs should be old, all else new rm dir*/tbPREV*.*

-= If there were hand edits in the crossref/dir2.process directory (hopefully not), have to take more care.
+=== If there were hand edits in the crossref/dir2.process directory (hopefully not), have to take more care, as follows:
 - in capsules/crossref/dir*, move away existing files, to preserve any hand edits, and then cp archive.PREVN/* .